shakes76/PatternFlow/image/sigmoid/README.md

 Implementation of sigmoid correction from the exposure module of Scikit-Image

 ## Description of algorithm
 Known as Contrast Adjustment.
 This function transforms the input image pixelwise according to the equation **O = 1/(1 + exp*(gain*(cutoff - I)))** after scaling each pixel to the range 0 to 1.

-*Parameters:
+-Parameters:
-  *input_img : _ndarry_
+	1.input_img : _ndarry_
 				input image
-  *cutoff : _float optional_
+	2.cutoff : _float optional_
 			Cutoff of the sigmoid function that shifts the characteristic curve in horizontal direction.
 			Default value is 0.5.
-  *gain : _float optional_
+	3.gain : _float optional_
 			The constant multiplier in exponential’s power of sigmoid function.
 			Default value is 10.
-  *inv : _bool optional_
+	4.inv : _bool optional_
 			If True, returns the negative sigmoid correction.
 			Defaults to False.
-*Returns:
+-Returns:
-  *out : _ndarray_
+	1.out : _ndarray_
 			Sigmoid corrected output image.

 The function begins by importing the tensorflow library, then I transform the input_img to a tensor and normalize it.
 After that preparation, I calculate according to the equation to get the result, and turn it back to original mode.
 Then we